AncientLeGrey/overbox-base-repo/README.md

 Simply install the vagrant-boxification RPM.

 ### Install with kickstart
-Add these two repos in your ks file:
+Add these two yum-repos in your ks file:

 * repo --name=overbox-base-repo --baseurl=http://ancientlegrey.github.com/overbox-base-repo/noarch
   repo --name=rpmforge --baseurl=http://apt.sw.be/redhat/el5/en/i386/rpmforge

 * List vagrant-boxification in the %packages section.

 Have a look at the example kickstart file in the kickstart directory.
 It